tomsaleeba/ergoslab/build-guide.md

 Then, on the slave, you connect the `SLAVE_LED` pin to the `Din` (input) of your LED strip.
 If you want to also run the top LED on the slave, you'll have to wire that up yourself.

+# Base plates (or not)
+There are number of options when it comes to choosing standoffs and if you run a base plate.

+## Standoffs screwed top and bottom (tall)
+This option results in the tallest keyboard and it's what you're probably familiar from other keyboards.
+You have a standoffs between the PCB (middle layer) and the base plate and you screw both ends of the standoffs.
+The shortest screws I've found are 4mm long so after you have a 1.6mm PCB, you need at least 2.4mm off thread in your standoff.
+We're screwing from both ends so you want at least a 5mm long standoff.
+This results in something that look

+## Standoffs screwed one end only (shorter)

+## Floating middle PCB, screwed top and bottom (shorter)
+**Note**: I haven't actually tried this but designed the keyboard with this in mind.

+If you want to, you can use a 4.5mm drill bit to drill out the M2 mounting holes on the PCB (middle layer of sandwich).
+This means your standoffs are attached between the base and switch plate, passing right through the middle layer.

+There are M2 mounting holes to support the Choc row of switches.
+If you cannot find standoffs the correct height, there is another option to support these switches.
+There are two small plated through holes; one at either end of the row of Choc switches.
+Solder up the holes in the base layer and solder a diode leg into the hole on the PCB/middle layer.
+The diode leg will then rest on the solder on the base plate and provide support.

+## No base (shortest)